m0uka/m0uka/README.md

 ### Hi there 👋
-I am Lukas, an entrepreneur and a freelance developer.
+I am Lukas, an entrepreneur and a full-stack developer.
-Currently I work on Garry's Mod addons and web projects.

 ### Interested in working with me?
 Hit me up on Discord: m0uka#0001, or send me an email, so we can discuss it 😎